Invest in yourself with Financial Education.

 • This workshop is an introduction to how credit works in our society.
 Many people need and use credit to purchase items and services in order to maintain their lifestyle.
 While credit is often an important component of building wealth, it can be dangerous if not handled wisely.

-• Key points: 1) Options for establishing and/or rebuilding credit.
+• Key topics: 1) Options for establishing and/or rebuilding credit.
 2) Secured vs. unsecured credit.
 3) Factors to consider when applying for credit.
 3) Avoiding predatory loans.

 Be Credit Smart!

-• Your credit report and score are vital components of your overall financial health.
-Good credit can result in lower interest rates, and also plays a factor in many other areas of your financial life.
+• Your credit reports and scores are vital components of your overall financial health.
+Good credit can result in lower interest rates and also plays a factor in many other areas of your financial life.
 This popular workshop will help you understand how it all works and how to achieve excellent credit.

-• Key points: 1) What information appears on a credit report and how does it get there.
+• Key topics: 1) What information appears on a credit report and how does it get there.
 2) How to dispute inaccurate information.
 3) Credit scoring formula.
 4) Tips on how to improve and maintain a credit score.
-5) Protecting your credit data
+5) Protecting your credit data.

 Credit Expert: Common Truths and Myths

-• Key points: 1) Types, terms, what to watch out for, etc..
-2) Credit Reports and Scores: What is true vs. false.
-3) ID Theft – Mistakes with credit that could cost you
+• Key topics: 1) Types, terms, what to watch out for, etc. 2) Credit Reports and Scores: What is true vs. false.
+3) ID Theft – Mistakes with credit that could cost you.

 Credit Report Reviews

-• Regularly pulling and reviewing your personal credit report is one of the best financial habits to practice.
-Our experienced Financial Education Manager will access your credit report with you using www.annualcreditreport.com.
-Once the report is generated, we will provide helpful tips and strategies for how to read and understand the data, and how to maintain a high credit score.
+• Regularly pulling and reviewing your personal credit reports is one of the best financial habits to practice.
+Our experienced Financial Education Team will access your credit report with you on www.annualcreditreport.com.
+Once the report is generated, we will provide helpful tips and strategies for how to read and understand the data and how to maintain a high credit score.
 These reviews only take about 20 minutes and you will leave with a wealth of important information about your credit history.

 Stay Safe: Avoiding Identity Theft and Financial Fraud

-• An estimated 18 million Americans were identity theft victims in 2022.
+• In 2023, the Federal Trade Commission (FTC) received 1.4 million reports specific to identity theft.
 It's important to know the most common scams and how to avoid falling victim to them.
-This workshop will teach you the essential steps to take to protect yourself, tools available to help consumers, and provide you with an action plan to implement immediately.
+This workshop will teach you the essential steps to protect yourself, tools available to help consumers, and provide you with an action plan to implement immediately.

-• Key topis: 1) How identity theft happens.
+• Key topics: 1) How identity theft happens.
 2) Common financial scams.
-3) Protecting your credit 4) Options when a data breach occurs.
+3) Protecting your credit.
+4) Options when a data breach occurs.

 Financial Fitness for College Students